chingu-voyages/moonshot-chingu-quiz/README.md

 ## Instructions

 There are two ways to get up and running locally for development.

-### Docker Workflow
+#### Docker Workflow

 If you would like to work within the docker workflow, make sure to have Docker Desktop installed on Windows and Mac, or Docker and Docker-Compose on a linux distro.
 For more info on installing docker please visit the Docker [website](https://www.docker.com/products/docker-desktop).

-Once docker has been installed and set up, fork then clone this repository and run
+Once docker has been installed and set up:

+1. Fork this repository
+2. Clone your fork locally
-`npm run docker-dev`
+3. Run `npm run docker-dev` from the root directory.

-from the root directory.
-It may to a little while to set up the docker containers the first time this command is run.
+> Note: It may take a little while to set up the docker containers the first time this command is run.

-### Without Docker
+#### Without Docker

-If you wish to work without Docker, the project requires Node (we recommend >= 15.0.0) and Postgres (>= 13.0.0).
+If you wish to work without Docker you will need Node (we recommend >= 15.0.0) and Postgres (>= 13.0.0).

-After forking, then cloning this repository, make sure Postgres is running.
-Create a database for local use and adjust the `.env.local` file to match your credentials.
-Afterwards, run
+1. After forking and cloning this repository (steps 1 and 2 above), make sure Postgres is running
+2. Create a database for local use and adjust the `.env.local` file to match your credentials

-`npm install`
+3. Run `npm install` from the root directory

-then

-`npm run dev`
+4. Once install command is done run `npm run dev`

-from the root directory.

 ## Component Folder Structure: